 3. Create a welcome email sequence that'll dazzle 'em.

-Here's a statement that's ridiculously true: Your email subscribers will almost never be as interested or engaged with you and in your content as they are right after they sign up.
+Here's a ridiculously true statement: Your email subscribers will rarely be as interested or engaged with you and in your content as they are right after they sign up.
 Why?
 Because you're fresh in their mind.
 They want to find out more.

 This is why welcome email sequences are so darn effective.
 You're dazzling them with content right off the bat when they just forked over their email.